TikhonJelvis/RL-book/chapter1/chapter1.md

 There's no easy answer.
 Programming is inherently iterative—we rarely get the right design at first, but we can always edit code and refactor over time.
 But iteration itself is not enough; just like a painter needs technique and composition, a programmer needs patterns and design.

 Existing teaching resources tend to deemphasize programming techniques and design.
-Theory- and algorithm-heavy books show algorithms as self-contained procedures written in pseudocode, without the broader context—and corresponding design questions—of a real codebase.
+Theory- and algorithm-heavy books show algorithms as self-con\-tain\-ed procedures written in pseudocode, without the broader context—and corresponding design questions—of a real codebase.
 Newer AI and ML materials sometimes take a different tack and provide real code examples using industry-strength frameworks, but rarely touch on software design questions.

 In this book, we take a third approach.
 Starting *from scratch*, we build a Python framework that reflects the key ideas and algorithms in the text.
 The abstractions we define map to the key concepts we introduce; how we structure the code maps to the relationships between those concepts.